Tackorama/LD33/README.txt

 ---------------------------------
 Game defaults to windowed display of 1280 x 720 - change in options screen.

+All versions are 32 and 64 bit compatiable
-Tested on Mac and Windows.
-Linux - sorry - you are the guinea pigs.
+(Tested on Mac and Windows.
+Linux - sorry - you are the guinea pigs.)
+PC users download either 32 or 64 bit version.
+Mac and Linux - the file is universal (32 and 64 bit compatible).

 I've opted out of graphics judging because:
 1) The paper scrolls on the title are clip art (stop looking at me like that).